LisaFedane/PracticePython/README.md

 # PracticePython
-These are challenges from http://www.practicepython.org/ that are complete and working /n All code can be copied and pasted into https://repl.it/ /n I wrote the codes in Python 3
+These are challenges from [Practice Python](http://www.practicepython.org/ that are complete and working)

+All code can be copied and pasted into [Repl.it](https://repl.it/)

+I wrote the codes in Python 3